You qualify to apply for foster care placement if you:

 - Value diversity and support children’s cultural needs.

-- Open to children you have experienced trauma
+- Open to children who have experienced trauma.

 The process for becoming a foster parent